WavePG/ti84/README.md

-MULTITAB 4.0.0
+MULTITAB 4.1.0
 =
-The **MULTITAB** project is some code I wrote to: display the multiplication tables (from 2-9999) of numbers, and also perfect squares.
+The **MULTITAB** project is some code I wrote to: display the multiplication tables of numbers (between 2 and 9999), and also list perfect squares (up to 100).

 TIRAD 1.7
 =